LIGIA POPLAWSKA (PL)

 Emerging Talents Scholarship, Flemish Government

-FUTURES Photography, nominated by FOMU
+FUTURES Photography Talent, nominated by FOMU

 Selection .tiff 2022, FOMU Fotomuseum Antwerpen